Wavy-Industries/MIDI-Connect-windows/README.md

 ![MIDI Connect banner](Assets/MIDI-Connect-banner.png)

 MIDI Connect lives in you Windows taskbar tray.
 Select the device which you want to connect to and, immediately start using it in your favourite creative software.
+Done is the times where you had to manually open MIDI ports and manage the connection concurrently within multiple apps.

 ![MIDI Connect screenshot](Assets/screenshot.png)